 This sounds terrible.

-What it’s really saying is that 61% of the companies using Leadpages isn’t running the A/B testing to see what works and doesn’t – so when it doesn’t work, those 22% aren’t happy.
+What it’s really saying is that 61% of the companies using Leadpages aren’t running the A/B testing to see what works and doesn’t – so when it doesn’t work, that 22% aren’t happy.

 Follow-up messages are where a lot of marketers and companies fall through and don’t continue to initiate contact.
 Out of all marketers, 85% will stop after the first or second contact even though 81% of sales take place after the seventh follow-up message.

 This means that marketers need to continue to follow-up and keep on their leads.
 They need to engage them and make them feel wanted and needed for the product to be successful – and over time, the client will feel needed and will make a purchase.